 COVID-19 has incentivised most energy companies to take stock, with some left considering whether accepting schedule delays and budget overruns can continue particularly in the face of growing pressure to combat climate change.
 Automation can make an enormous difference at every stage of an energy project - driving efficiency, reducing costs and rework and improving schedule adherence while supporting staff in their respective roles.
-Applied appropriately, digital technologies can be the cornerstone of the energy industry's economic recovery.
+Applied appropriately, digital technologies can provide the crucial foundations for project success which, in the face of sector pressures and challenges, cannot be overlooked.

-For further information on how how we can help you reduce costs on your energy projects, please visit idoxgroup.com or email marketing@idoxgroup.com www.idoxgroup.com
+For further information on how how we can help you reduce costs on your energy projects, please visit idoxgroup.com or email marketing@idoxgroup.com.